Ultimate Guide to Bone Broth For Dogs

 Why is Bone Broth Good for Dogs?

-Bone broth is full of important vitamins, nutrients and proteins.
-The amino acids and nutrients in bone broth are important to helping your dog maintain adequate collagen levels in their body.
+Bone broth is good for dogs because it is full of important vitamins and proteins.
+The amino acids and nutrients are important to helping your dog maintain adequate collagen levels in their body.

 Much like humans, as dogs age, collagen production slows.
-When they stop turning over new collagen, their bodies become less resilient and they will age faster.
+When they stop producing it in their bodies become less resilient and they will age faster.

-Bone broth is full of gut healing nutrients and joint building minerals to keep your dog healthy and happy.
+The benefits of bone broth for dogs are coat health, joint health, gut health, immune support and appetite stimulation.
+That is because it is full of gut healing nutrients and joint building minerals to keep your dog healthy and happy.

-Keep Your Dog's Coat Full and Healthy With Bone Broth
+1. Collagen To Keep Your Dog's Coat Full and Healthy

 You may notice changes in your dog's skin and fur as they age.
 Collagen is a huge part of skin, hair and fur.
 It is needed to keep these parts healthy and happy.

-The gelatin and collagen in slow cooked bone broth is good for your dog’s skin and fur.
-Human studies show that consuming collagen improves skin hydration and elasticity (1).
+The gelatin in slow cooked bone broth is good for your dog’s skin and fur.
+Human studies show that consuming it improves skin hydration and elasticity (1).

 How does this work?

-Eating bone broth and other collagen rich foods help to repair damaged collagen fibers and build new collagen on chronically aged skin.
+Eating these food sources help to repair damaged skin and hair fibers to build new collagen on chronically aged skin.

 Your dog will develop new connective tissue around their fur and skin, making it look and feel more hydrated.